Travelogue Bolivia 2003

-The next morning we continued by bus to Potosi , one of the oldest and previously richest cities of South America .
-The town was founded in 1550 (+-) when the Spaniards discovered silver mines of the indios.
+The next morning we continued by bus to Potosi, one of the oldest and previously richest cities of South America.
+The town was founded in 1550 (+-) when the Spaniards discovered the silver mines of the indios.
 The bus ride was very scenic.
-But though this kind of travel is much more comfortable than a jeep (buses are definitely Latin-American but much better than in Guatemala ) the problem is that you never have time to stop, enjoy the view and make a nice photo.
-I tried to make a few through the window and hope that one or two are good enough to give an impression.
+But though this kind of travel is much more comfortable than a jeep (buses are definitely Latin-American but much better than in Guatemala) the problem is that you never have time to stop, enjoy the view and take a nice photo.
+I tried to take a few through the window and hope that one or two are good enough to give an impression.

 Potosi is with some 100.000 inhabitants and an altitude of some 4200m the highest city of its size in the world.
 Huge parts of the town are as ugly as you expect it in Latin-America but the centre is dominated by an architecture that shows the town’s Spanish history and passed wealth.
 I haven’t seen much of it yet but it is so impressive that UNESCO declared the town as part of the World’s Cultural Heritage.
 We (that is Keith and I) took a room in a wonderful antique hotel.
 Today the city is very poor as the worth of the metals and the profitability of both mine and production processes has sunk dramatically.
 The most important minerals in this region are silver, lead, zinc and tin, the miners earn only some 125 USD a month ruining their health (more details below).

 As tomorrow is Sunday and only few miners will be working we did the obligatory mine tour today and obviously it was the right decision to chose the little more expansive (nevertheless cheap) agency that is most recommended in the guide books.
 After the tour we met someone who took another company and got much less compared to our adventure.
 By the way: we had to sign that the company was not responsible for injuries or death occurring during the tour.